yapb/docs/docs/waypointing.rst

     Waypoint Radius

 The :blue:`Radius` indicator are a great mean to see how big the radius of a waypoint actually is, it ends exactly where the corners end.
 What does the :blue:`Radius` actually do?
 It tells the bots how exactly they must navigate around the waypoint in question.
-If a bot walks past a row of waypoints with big radii, it will know that super-exact navigation is not required.
-If the radii are small, the bot will stick strictly to the waypoints.
+If a bot walks past a row of waypoints with big radius, it will know that super-exact navigation is not required.
+If the radius are small, the bot will stick strictly to the waypoints.
 Thus, in open areas big radius help to make bot navigation natural - you wouldn't want to see a bot run across a wide courtyard as if it was following an incredibly thin, straight line painted onto the ground, now, would you?
 It looks much more natural if the bot takes advantage of the space he has around him.
 However, in narrow corridors and doorways or on bridges, the situation is different, too big radius would make bots too careless, they would bump into walls or even fall off a bridge because they think they can walk anywhere inside that big radius!
 That's why choosing appropriate waypoint radius is so important.
 As a general rule, keep the radius big in open areas and make them small in narrow passages.
 Read the following section to learn how: